 In November 2011, we agreed to grant Suncore an exclusive license to use certain intellectual property and know-how, both existing and to-be-developed, related to the fabrication process and testing of terrestrial CPV solar cells on terrestrial CPV solar systems solely within the PRC, Hong Kong, Macau, and Taiwan (the licensed territory) and be able to use, market, and sell the terrestrial CPV solar cells worldwide, excluding only the United States.
 This licensing agreement was initially for \$2.5 million and does not include intellectual property associated with the development of space qualified or radiation hardened solar cells.
-Suncore has not fulfilled all the requirements necessary to initiate payment for this license; as a result, we did not record any receivables from Suncore associated with this license agreement as of September 30, 2013.
+Suncore had not fulfilled all the requirements necessary to initiate payment for this license; as a result, we did not record any receivables from Suncore associated with this license agreement as of September 30, 2012.
 In October 2013, we amended the license agreement with Suncore that provides for the license agreement to be amended from \$2.5 million to \$0.8 million.
-In addition, we are only required to provide ongoing support through December 31, 2013 to Suncore.
+In addition, we were only required to provide ongoing support through December 31, 2013 to Suncore.
+During the three months ended December 31, 2013, we received full payment from Suncore and recognized license revenue of \$0.8 million related to the amendment.

 On August 5, 2012, we entered into a definitive agreement which consolidated the Company's terrestrial CPV system engineering and development efforts, for both ground mount and rooftop terrestrial CPV products, into Suncore.
 EMCORE employees who were engaged in terrestrial CPV product and business development, as well as key engineering, sales, and marketing personnel, were transferred to Suncore upon the closing of the agreement on September 21, 2012.
 Suncore funded all ongoing R&D, marketing, sales, and business development functions related to terrestrial CPV systems.
 We sold these assets for \$2.8 million.
-Included in prepaid expenses and other current assets at September 30, 2012 is the \$2.8 million sale price, which amount was collected during the three months ended December 31, 2012.
 EMCORE will continue to own all of its intellectual property related to solar cell technology and maintain investment activities to advance CPV solar cell performance to serve a broader customer base within the CPV industry.